tsedio/tsed/packages/agenda/readme.md

 @Configuration({
   agenda: {
+   enabled: true, // Enable Agenda jobs for this instance.
    // pass any options that you would normally pass to new Agenda(), e.g.
    db: {
      address: mongoConnectionString